peterhry/peterhrynkow.com/_posts/2020-01-12-performance-culture.md

 categories: [performance]
 ---

-Web performance is hard, especially on teams with varying levels of expertise and knowledge about optimization.
+Building a performant web application at scale is hard, especially when the people on your team have varying levels of performance expertise.
 Here are some ideas for creating a performance culture on your team:

 ### Focus on Targets